Take your iPad to the next level with Slide Over and Split View

 - Once you see the other Slide Over views peeking through, release your finger.

-All apps that you've opened in Slide Over view will appear spread out in cards.
+All apps you've opened in Slide Over view will appear spread out in cards.

 - Scroll through them by swiping left and right.